Sebastian9751/items-api/README.md

 #### Ensure that Docker is installed on your machine.

-#### Execute the following command to create a Docker container for SQL server:
+#### Execute the following command to create a Docker container for MySQL:

 ```bash
 # This will create a Docker container for the MySQL server.